agriculture-vlab/agriculture-vlab/docs/design/common.md

 `xcube-viewer-app` which provides the configuration for the xcube viewer component of the exploitation subsystem.

+Data usage in the user-writeable buckets is automatically monitored by an automatic storage monitoring subcomponent, which alerts the AVL operators via email if excess usage is detected.

 #### Function

 The function of the object storage system is similar to that of a traditional